-We’re not done with our reasons why you can’t tune your guitar, but let’s pause here, because these are very common problems, especially amongst acoustic guitar players, and James Taylor has a rather nice method of tuning that can help solve these problems.
+We’re not done with our reasons why you can’t tune a guitar, but let’s pause here, because these are very common problems, especially amongst acoustic guitar players, and James Taylor has a rather nice method of tuning that can help solve these problems.

 James Taylor to the rescue!